At least 42 dead in India after drinking toxic alcohol

 Hundreds of people die every year in India from cheap alcohol made in backstreet distilleries.

-Of the estimated five billion litres of alcohol drunk every year in the country, around 40 per cent is illegally produced, according to the International Spirits and Wine Association of India.
+Of the estimated 5 billion litres of alcohol drunk every year in the country, around 40 per cent are illegally produced, according to the International Spirits and Wine Association of India.

 The liquor is often spiked with methanol to increase its potency.
 If ingested, methanol can cause blindness, liver damage and death.